BBVA/qed/docs/introduction.md

 ## Introduction

 QED is an implementation of a forward-secure append-only persistent authenticated data structure.
-Each append operation emits a cryptographic structure (a signed snapshot) used to verify:
+Each append operation produces as a result a cryptographic structure (a signed snapshot), which can be used to verify:
  *  if the data was appended or not
  * whether the appended data is consistent, in insertion order, to another entry

 The snapshot, the piece of data inserted and a QED proof are needed to verify both statements.
-The snapshots are emited proactively by QED and must be stored elsewhere.
+The snapshots are emited proactively by QED and must be stored, accesible and indexed elsewhere.
 The proofs are not verified or emited by QED proactively, its the user responsibility to know when and how the data must be verified depending on their needs.

-The data is not stored in QED, only a representation of it produced by a collision-resistan hash function.
-A system to send the data or a representation of if to QED is also not provided by QED beyond a basic HTTP API.
+The data is not stored in QED, only a representation of it produced by a collision-resistant hash function.
+A system to send the data or a representation of it to QED is also not provided.

 The semantic of the appended data and the relation between each item appended is also a client responsibility.

-In this document we are going to describe some use cases for the technology along with its limitations.
+In this document we are going to describe some use cases for the technology.

 ## Why

-The functionality described can be achieved using other tecnologies such as digitally signed data in a database, or other block chain's related structures.
+The functionality described can be achieved using other tecnologies such as digitally signed data in a database, or block chain's related structures.
 The advantages of the data structure implemented in QED are:
  * scalability to thousands of millions of entries
  * proof of membership or non-membership generation in logarithmic time
  * proofs of logarithmic size
+ * proof of temporal consistency related to QED insertion time

 ## Use cases

-### Artifactory

-An artifactory is a repository of objects produced as a result of software construction and packaging.
-These artifacts are used, among other uses and users, by other software developers as a dependency of the software they are buildding.

-This leads to the problem of whether a given artifact has been altered by a possible malicious third party.
-This problem is not only an integrity issue, as there are multiple versions of the same artifact used at the same time, the relation between these different versions is also important.

-Modern development workflows include complex pipelines of highly automated processes which builds software dozens of times per day.
+### Dependency management: authenticating a repository of software

+In this scenario we have:

+ * a team of developers working on a software project stored in a repository
+ * an automated software construction pipeline which builds and packages the work of the team
+ * multiple third-party repositories containing software or artifacts needed in the build pipeline
+ * a QED log
+ * a QED snapshot store

+Each system is managed by different tenants following their own regulations, and each team is only responsible for one of each asset.
+QED log ans snapsot store are managed by different teams too.

+The workflow we are assuming consist of the following steps:
+ * developers commit code to the respository of code, including dependencies information such as location and version
+ * on each commit, the software is built by the automated system: this system will fetch all the dependencies, compile them and build the project
+ * each build wil pass a set of tests and the the pipeline will be finished, generating an artifact that will be managed elsewhere

+One question that can arise is: is the dependency downloaded legit or has been modified without my knowledge?

 We can leverage QED to verify the history of an artifact ensuring our dependencies are correct automatically, failing the construction in the pipeline in case one of the dependencies have been modified.

-#### workflow example
+In this scenario we can also contemplate multiple teams working on multiple software projects with overlapping dependencies which uses a single QED log and snapshot store.

+All the files generated during this test are present in the respository as an example to guide a possible production implementation, but the scripts and data are not meant to be used in production.

+#### Tampering the dependency repository

+The first scenario contemplates the dependency distribution has been compromised, using a corrupted version instead of a legit one with the same metadata as the original.

 * Generate package data and add it to QED
 * Publish the artifact in the artifactory for others to use when the data was already inserted in QED